CMS PYTHIA 8 colour reconnection tunes based on underlying-event data: Colour reconnection models

-The CMS Collaboration showed that a consistent description of the \Nch and the \ptsum distributions is not possible using only the \PYTHIAviii hadronisation model without taking into account the CR effects~\cite{Khachatryan:2015pea}.
+The CMS Collaboration showed that a consistent description of the \Nch and the \ptsum distributions is not possible using only the \PYTHIAviii hadronisation model without taking into account the CR effects~\cite{CMS:2015wcf}.
 In general, the largest difference between the predictions from tunes and the data is observed in the soft region ($\pt\sim2\text{--}5\GeV$), where CR effects are expected to be more relevant.
-The CR effects are also important for processes occurring at larger scales in pp collisions.
-In \ttbar events, the inclusion of CR effects can lead to a significant improvement in the description of UE variables~\cite{Sirunyan:2018avv}.
-The effects of CR may become more prominent in precision measurements, such as \topmass.
-Uncertainties in \topmass related to CR are usually estimated from comparing the prediction of a given model with and without CR, which might underestimate their effect~\cite{Argyropoulos:2014zoa}.
-A better way to approach the uncertainty estimation would be to consider a variety of CR models and variations of their parameters~\cite{Sirunyan:2018gqx}, which probe the effects of the underlying soft physics of pp collisions on the relevant observable.

 The new CR models, QCD-inspired and gluon-move, were implemented in \PYTHIA 8.226 after tuning the model parameters to the existing data at $\sqrt{s}=7\TeV$ and at lower centre-of-mass energies~\cite{Christiansen:2015yqa, Argyropoulos:2014zoa}.
-The model predictions, with their default parameter settings in \PYTHIA 8.226 and CP5, are given in Fig.~\ref{fig:beforeTuningUE} for charged particle and \ptsum densities measured by the CMS experiment at 13\TeV~\cite{CMS:2015zev} in the \tmin and \tmax regions, and in Fig.~\ref{fig:beforeTuningMB} for the charged hadron pseudorapidity distribution, \dNdeta, measured by CMS at 13\TeV~\cite{CMS:2015zrm}.
-In these figures, the data points are shown in black.
-These comparisons show that the models must be retuned to describe the underlying soft physics of pp collisions at 13\TeV.
+The models were tuned to different data sets starting from different baseline tune settings.
+The model predictions, with their default parameter settings in \PYTHIA 8.226 and CP5, are given in Fig.~\ref{fig:beforeTuningUE} for \Nch and \ptsum densities measured by the CMS experiment at 13\TeV~\cite{CMS:2015zev} in the \tmin and \tmax regions, and in Fig.~\ref{fig:beforeTuningMB} for the \dNdeta distribution measured by CMS at 13\TeV~\cite{CMS:2015zrm}.
+In these figures, the data points, shown in black, are well described by CP5.
+The predictions for CP5-``QCD-inspired'' and CP5-``gluon-move'' were obtained by replacing the MPI-based CR model in CP5 with the QCD-inspired and gluon-move CR model, respectively.
+As mentioned earlier, these models were tuned to data at 7\TeV and at lower centre-of-mass energies.
+The comparisons show that the models must be retuned to describe the underlying soft physics of pp collisions at 13\TeV.